-“The Story of the Old House” is just one of the many short stories from the memoirs of James Thompson Sr., a resident of Carlton Senior Living San Jose.
+“The Attic” is just one of the many short stories from the memoirs of James Thompson Sr., a resident of Carlton Senior Living San Jose.
 Written during the 1970s, Thompson’s writings illustrate what life was like as a child growing up in the small town of Dyer, Indiana during the 1930s.
 Dyer is a town in St. John Township, Lake County, Indiana and is a southeastern suburb of Chicago.
 According to census records, the population of Dyer was just 672 in 1930 and had increased to 976 by 1940.

 “Chicken, Eggs and the Broody House”